 Who is visiting Manchester?

 While most domestic visitors to Manchester hail from the North West region, the city attracts travellers of other nationalities.
-The Irish Republic is the biggest market for Manchester, followed by Germany and the U.S. However, China dominates the Manchester tourism market in terms of holiday visits, according to the International Passenger Survey 2019.
+The Irish Republic is the biggest market for Manchester, followed by Germany and the US.
+However, according to the International Passenger Survey 2019, China dominates the Manchester tourism market in terms of holiday visits.

 How People Spend Their Vacation in Manchester

-73% of visitors prefer eating out at one of the upscale restaurants dotted the city.
+73% of visitors prefer eating out at an upscale restaurant in the city.
 Another exciting activity people like to do in Manchester is shopping.
-Undoubtedly, the city embraces a number of decent malls teeming with well-known brands, such as Manchester Arndale and Middlebrook Retail & Leisure Park.
+Undoubtedly, the town embraces several decent malls teeming with well-known brands, such as Manchester Arndale and Middlebrook Retail & Leisure Park.

 In addition, parks and museums have become familiar to tourists who want to catch a glimpse of artistic antiques and well-crafted paintings.
 That’s how your vacation would be in Manchester; all entertainment tools and facilities are on set for you.

-If you’re on a budget, fortunately, there is an abundance of free activities to enjoy in Manchester.
+Fortunately, there is an abundance of free activities in Manchester if you’re on a budget.

 Start your day by strolling through the city’s many parks and green spaces, such as Heaton Park or Albert Square.
 Then, explore the world-famous Science and Industry Museum or take a self-guided walking tour of the historic Manchester Cathedral.
-Finally, enjoy free live music in the evening at one of the city’s many bars and clubs.
-With a bit of planning, you can quickly fill your days in Manchester with no money.
+Finally, enjoy free live music at one of the city’s many bars and clubs in the evening.
+With some planning, you can quickly fill your days in Manchester with no money.

 How many days do people spend in Manchester?